Zuper4/AI_Project/README.md

 # Iris Classifier Project

 ## Overview
-This project demonstrates how to build a simple AI model using the Iris dataset from scikit-learn.
+This project demonstrates training a Decision Tree Classifier on the Iris dataset.
-It follows the required structure for the “Building Your First AI Model” submission.
+The model is trained, saved, and evaluated with a confusion matrix.

 The project includes:
 - A Jupyter Notebook walkthrough (`notebooks/iris_model.ipynb`)